bmegli/realsense-ir-to-vaapi-h264/README.md

 Making a github fork with your changes satisfies those requirements perfectly.

 Since you are linking to FFmpeg libraries.
 Consider also avcodec and avutil licensing.

-## Additional information

-High H.264 profile supports Monochrome Video Format (4:0:0) so there may be room for improvement (I am not sure VAAPI supports it).